boazbk/tcs/lec_17_model_rand.md

 One would be correct about the former, but wrong about the latter.
 As we will see, we do in fact have  reasons to believe that $\mathbf{BPP}=\mathbf{P}$.
-This can be thought of as supporting the _extended Church Turing hypothesis_ that deterministic polynomial-time NAND++ program (or, equivalently, polynomial-time Turing machines)  capture what can be feasibly computed in the physical world.
+This can be thought of as supporting the _extended Church Turing hypothesis_ that deterministic polynomial-time NAND-TM program (or, equivalently, polynomial-time Turing machines)  capture what can be feasibly computed in the physical world.

 We now survey some of the relations that are known between $\mathbf{BPP}$ and other complexity classes we have encountered.
 (See also [BPPscenariosfig](){.ref}.)